 Dusting: Have a microfiber cloth that you can use to wipe down objects.
 No need for a spray.

-Mopping: Get a spray mop (with a built-in spray bottle), eliminating the need for a bucket.
+Mopping: Get a spray mop with a built-in bottle.
+This eliminates the need for a bucket.
 Just grab the mop, clean up the mess, and put it away — easy peasy!

 Scuffs and stains: Use a Magic Eraser to remove scuffs on doors, trim, and walls.
 Save that elbow grease and scrubbing for the burnt food stuck to the cookie sheets.

 If you are rushed for time don’t feel like you need to clean the entire home (or whatever it is that you are cleaning), just spot clean.
 If your floors are only dirty in high traffic areas, then only clean those areas.

 My children can only reach the lower windows on our front door.
 Needless to say, those lower windows get cleaned a lot more often than the upper windows.
 Just because I’m cleaning windows doesn’t mean I’m going to clean every single window.

 Do you have any additional Tips to Speed Clean Your Home?

 More great ideas: